-In April 2017, Lundin Petroleum AB ("Lundin Petroleum") spun-off its oil and gas assets in Malaysia, France and the Netherlands into a newly formed company called International Petroleum Corporation and distributed the IPC shares, on a pro-rata basis, to Lundin Petroleum shareholders (the "Spin-Off").
+In April 2017, Lundin Petroleum AB ("Lundin Petroleum") spun-off its oil and gas assets in Malaysia, France and the Netherlands into a newly formed company called International Petroleum Corporation and distributed the common shares of IPC, on a pro-rata basis, to Lundin Petroleum shareholders (the "Spin-Off").

 On April 24, 2017, the Spin-Off was completed and IPC's common shares commenced trading on the Toronto Stock Exchange and Nasdaq First North under the ticker symbol "IPCO".
+In June 2018, the shares of IPC ceased trading on Nasdaq First North and commenced trading on the Nasdaq Stockholm.

-In September 2017, IPC announced the acquisition of the Suffield area oil and gas assets in southern Alberta, Canada (the "Suffield Assets").
-The acquisition was completed on January 5, 2018.
+On January 5, 2018, IPC completed the acquisition of the Suffield area oil and gas assets in southern Alberta, Canada.